hojunkim1/next-movie/README.md

-# Learn React Framework - NextJs
+# Made Movie App with NextJS